Understanding Map Layers in Builder

 Why rearrange the hierarchal order of layers?
 When styling a map with multiple layers, the order of the layers reflects the order in which they are visualized.
 You may need to adjust the styling for each layer to accommodate conflicting features.

-You cannot reorder where the basemap (and the corresponding basemap label, if applicable) appears in the LAYER pane of Builder.
+You cannot reorder where the basemap appears in the LAYER list of Builder.
 This is intentional by design, so that your visualization appears correctly.

 When you click on a layer, the DATA, ANALYSIS, STYLE, POP-UP, and LEGEND options are available for the selected layer.